What is Peruvian Food?

 When it comes to flavoring Peruvian dishes, you can really be flexible with the types of herbs and spices because there's something for everyone, from the warm spiciness of cumin to the mellow, savory and slightly sweet punch of garlic.

 Historically, the ingredients changed depending on where you lived in Peru.
 People in the mountains, for example, typically ate spicier dishes because Peruvian ají amarillo and ají rocoto chilies are grown only at high elevations.
-Other popular herbs and spices include cumin, smoked paprika, coriander and oregano.
+Other popular herbs and spices include cumin, smoked paprika, coriander, ancho chile and oregano.

 Try some of these herbs and spices for a little Peruvian flavor in your next dish.